 You know that this is very true, right?

 In 2007, I wanted to start a podcast.
-It was only in 2016 that I gut the gumption to start one.
+It was only in 2016 that I got the nerve to start one.
 I posted a few episodes on a website which is no longer existing.
-The episodes had a few hundred listeners.
+The episodes had a few dozen listeners.
 But I felt I was not ready.